Xunnamius/git-add-then-commit/README.md

 `---` (or: `--scope-root`) will generate a commit message with a more "photogenic" scope.
-That is, commit messages derived using this option tend to look nicer in [generated changelogs][5] (few in number, analogous to filesystem structure, consistently applied across the lifetime of the project, short and sweet, usually alphanumeric).
+That is, commit messages derived using this option tend to look nicer in [generated changelogs][5]; i.e. only a small set of scopes are derived, they're analogous to filesystem structure, they're consistently applied across the lifetime of the project, they're short and sweet, and they're usually alphanumeric.

 Like [`--scope-full`][6], `--scope-root` will resolve the "full" or absolute path (relative to the repository root) of the first path passed to `gac`.
 Unlike